AIDS-Related Cancers

 Get tested for cancer in these ways:

 - Daily pelvic exams and Pap tests should be provided to women.
-This helps to detect and treat irregular cells in your healthcare provider before they turn into cancer.
+This type of testing helps to detect and treat irregular cells in your healthcare provider before they turn into cancer.

-- Discuss anal Pap examination screening with your provider.
-This is a test for anus cells.
+- Please consider discussing anal Pap examination screening with your provider.
+This type of examination is a test for anus cells.
 It is done for women as well as for men.
 Although the study is still uncertain and not all doctors agree, this could help to find differences in anal cells so that before they become cancer, they can be treated.

 You will need follow-up care during and after treatment to: